 We meet officially twice a year, in the spring and fall, and occasionally a one-day hammer-in will take place among members living close together.

-Our next event will be the 2017 Spring Conference on the first weekend of May, at Kootenay Forge in Crawford Bay, BC.
+Our next event will be the 2017 Spring Conference, a one day event on 6th of May, at Kootenay Forge in Crawford Bay, BC.
 Our demonstrator, Kevin Kratz, will lead us in a hands-on workshop on forging a frying pan.

 A More Recent Event: Newell on Tool (Steel)